 - a DVA White Card holder (hearing-specific conditions) or their spouse

-- a member of the Australian Defence Force
+- a member of the Australian Defence Force, including the:

 - referred by a Disability Employment Service.